digst/cloud/design.md

 #### Deploy

-**[Deploy]** In the initial version releases of new versions of applications services are done manually by SIT on request from customer.
+**[Deploy]** In the initial version releases of new versions of applications services are done manually by SIT on request from Cloud Consumer.

 The time from labeling to deplyoment during normal business hours should be specified in the SLA.